-You use the REST API, Admin App, and CLI to assign roles to the groups that you've added your system.
+You use the Admin App, CLI commands, or REST API methods to assign roles to the groups that you've added your system.

-- 1. Select the Configuration window.
+- 1. Select Dashboard > Configuration.

 - 2. Click Security.

 - 3. On the Groups tab, select the group you want to edit.

 - 4. On the Roles tab, select one or more roles to enable for the group.

 - 5. Click Update.